Leandromaro/Java-Design-Patterns/README.md

 Bridge design pattern can be used when both abstraction and implementation can have different hierarchies independently and we want to hide the implementation from the client application.

 ## Proxy
+According to GoF Proxy design pattern is:

-Proxy pattern intent is to “Provide a surrogate or placeholder for another object to control access to it”.
+>Provide a surrogate or placeholder for another object to control access to it.

 The definition itself is very clear and proxy pattern is used when we want to provide controlled access of a functionality.

 ### Where to use
 Proxy design pattern common uses are to control access or to provide a wrapper implementation for better performance.